 Article continues after recommendations

-Security guards in Kentucky can work in a wide range of environments, including:
+Security guards work in a wide range of environments, from corporate offices and hospitals to retail malls, banks, schools, and event venues.

 You can explore programs in cities like Louisville-Jefferson County, KY and nearby areas through Dreambound’s platform.